jpmcb/blog/content/talks.md

 ---
 ### The Risks of Single Maintainer Dependencies

-I spoke at Kubecon EU 2021 on my experience maintaining spf13/cobra with a very small group of other contributors.
+I spoke at Kubecon EU 2022 on my experience maintaining `spf13/cobra`, an extremely important software project in the cloud-native ecosystem, with just a small group of other contributors.

 {{< youtube YBsDnXXW_d8 >}}

 #### Business of Open Source: Exploring the Risks of Single Maintainer Dependencies with John McBride

 During my time in Spain for Kubecon EU '22,
 I also appeared on the "Business of Open Source" podcast to discuss maintaining cobra and what startups considering opening sourcing their technologies can learn.